Rebecca Stapley, Assistant Director, Multimedia & PR at Nazareth College, is one of the 12 presenters of the 5th Higher Ed Social Media Conference.

 Our most successful video was this move-in day video.

 4) Snapchat is still somehow controversial in higher ed.
 Do you think schools should invest time and resources on this platform?

 This is a really interesting topic.
 Snapchat certainly has a large degree of followers that fit right into our primary audience (hello, high school students!), but at the end of the day it all comes down to results and resources.
 In our case, we had a brief soiree into Snapchat, but ultimately shut it down in the wake of Instagram stories, and the drain of resources we were feeling for very little impact and results that we were seeing from Snapchat.
 We decided instead to shift our focus and become an early adopter of Instagram stories and within 6 months of launching IG stories, our Instagram audience had grown by 30%.
 Not to say that this was the only cause for our growth, but it was definitely a factor.
 For us, we already had a large instagram presence/audience and were excited to enhance their experience with stories.
 By shutting down Snapchat, we have been able to focus more of our resources on stories content (even paid ads), takeovers, and exploring new ways to approach vertical video.
 For us it really came down to resources (time, energy) and being realistic about the scale and scope that we could achieve with each platform and how they aligned with our overall goals.

-You’re going to love Higher Ed Experts’ #HESM17 Instagram Takeovers where your higher ed social media colleagues share a day in their life.
+Rebecca Stapley took over Higher Ed Experts’ Instagram account for a day on October 31, 2017 as part of the Higher Ed Social Media Conference Speakers Takeovers where your higher ed social media colleagues share a day in their life.